julian-bednarek/NDT-Exposure-Time-calculator/README.md

 # NDT Exposure Time Calculator

 ### 🚧 App in Development 🚧
-**Note**: This app is currently in beta version, so its design is not complete (e.g. AI generated logo that is only placeholder)
+**Note**: This app is currently in beta version, so its design is not complete and its functionalities might change a little (e.g. AI generated logo that is only placeholder)

 ---